 Clear Aligners

 Clear aligners are transparent, removable trays that fit over your teeth.
-They are custom-made and replaced every few weeks.
+They are custom-made and changed every few weeks to gradually move your teeth.

 How they work: